-In 2017, driver distraction crashes was contributing factor in 40 fatal crashes, 240 serious injury crashes and 1187 minor injury crashes.
+In 2017, driver distraction crashes was a contributing factor in 36 fatal crashes, 192 serious injury crashes and 905 minor injury crashes.

 Driving requires your complete attention.
 You need to keep control of your vehicle at the same time as maintaining an awareness of your surroundings and potential hazards.

 There are many causes of inattention while driving, including:

 music devices such as radios, CDs and iPods

 driver information screens and GPS devices

 food and drink

 Switch mobile phones OFF when driving.
 It is illegal to send or receive text messages or calls on hand-held mobile phones while driving.

 Do Not Disturb While Driving mode - This feature is optional on Apple mobile phones, but we recommend setting it to Automatic.
 It takes about two seconds to turn on, and it could save your life.